-- (1) the aforementioned new equity investment from United Ventures in the amount of \$250,000 (pursuant to the term sheet that the Debtor has received from United Ventures pertaining to this investment (a copy of which is annexed hereto as Exhibit 4)).
+(1) the aforementioned new equity investments from United Ventures in the amount of \$250,000 and from Olim in the amount of \$250,000 (to be made pursuant to a Membership Unit Purchase Agreement and an Option Agreement, copies of which are annexed hereto as Exhibit 4)).
 The Debtor's current projections show that this amount will be required in order to fund the Debtor's performance of the Plan.
-Under the term sheet provided by United Ventures, it is a necessary condition for the receipt of the same that United Ventures, all of its members and all affiliates thereof (including, but not limited to, the various affiliated entities that may have made loans to the Debtor on behalf of United Ventures or its members) be released of any claims or causes of action, of any kind or nature, that the Debtor and any person or party claiming by, through or under the Debtor (including, but not limited to, the Liquidating Trust and/or the Liquidating Trustee) may have against United Ventures and/or its members and their affiliates (including, but not limited to Chapter 5 Causes of Actions)); - (2) net income generated by the Debtor's business operations; - (3) borrowing ability arising from the Debtor's lending arrangements with the Bank (the Debtor has received a term sheet from the Bank proposing terms on which their commercial relationship could continue beyond the expiration of the DIP Financing; the Debtor continues to negotiate the terms of that proposed financing and will provide the same to parties-in-interest upon request once finalized);
+Under the term sheet provided by United Ventures, it is a necessary condition for the receipt of the same that United Ventures, all of its members and all affiliates thereof (including, but not limited to, the various affiliated entities that may have made loans to the Debtor on behalf